Super Meat Boy: Legacy

-Meat Boy has made cameo appearances in the video games Bit.Trip Runner, Bit.Trip Fate, and Bit.Trip Presents...
-Runner2: Future Legend of Rhythm Alien, as well as in Spelunky, Dust: An Elysian Tail, Ori and the Blind Forest, Retro City Rampage, ilomilo, and Indie Pogo.
+Meat Boy has made cameo appearances in video games such as Bit.Trip Runner, Spelunky, Dust: An Elysian Tail, Ori and the Blind Forest, Retro City Rampage, ilomilo, and Indie Pogo.
 A parody Flash game, Super Tofu Boy, was released by People for the Ethical Treatment of Animals (PETA) on December 1, 2010, to protest the game and promote veganism.
 In response, Team Meat added its own interpretation of Tofu Boy to the PC version of the actual Super Meat Boy on December 2, 2010.
 The game's success spurred the development of the 1930s-style animated indie video game Cuphead, which is also noted for its difficulty.

 On August 29, 2014, Team Meat announced that a sequel, Super Meat Boy Forever, was in development for smartphones, tablets, and Steam.
 The game would remain in development limbo until the project was restarted in 2017, without the assistance of McMillen.
 In August 2017, the game was confirmed for release for Microsoft Windows, Nintendo Switch, PlayStation 4, Xbox One, iOS and Android systems.
 The Switch and Windows versions were released in December 2020, with other platforms following in 2021.

+A new title, Super Meat Boy 3D, was announced at the Xbox Games Showcase in 2025.
+The game is co-developed by Team Meat and Sluggerfly and is currently scheduled for an early 2026 release.